-“I make pots to share my love of material and the importance of beauty in the home and mark’s the beginning of a relationship that unfolds over years.
+“I make pots to share my love of material and the importance of beauty in the home, which marks the beginning of a relationship that unfolds over years.

 I am enamored by clay’s malleability, plasticity, and tactility.
 It’s the quick squishy responsive nature of the material itself that draws me in.
 As a kid I would play with bricks and mortar, building small walls or stacks when I would visit construction sites with my father.
 The physical weight of the brick carries sentiments of strength, home, and safety.
 These ideas are imbedded in my pottery.
 I chase after a personal expression of beauty, a casual confidence, pots that are full of quick and energetic throwing.
 Creating qualities of spontaneity, roughness, and heft that highlight the raw beauty of ceramics.

-For me, pottery only becomes active when we commit them into service.
-The pots I make are emblematic of more than a container of food.
-They’re a visual representation of time, memory, and history.
-Which is actively added to and transported with the experiences of use.
+For me, pottery only becomes active when we commit it into service.
+The pots I make are emblematic of more than a container of food; they’re a visual representation of time, memory, and history – which is actively added to and transported with the experiences of use.” – A. Kellner, 2018